robotpony/w31/README.md

-# w30
+# Warped 31

-Warped theme 30 (a simple base WordPress theme)
+A simple blog theme.